cyral-quickstart/quickstart-datarepo-masking/README.md

 ### Overall Requirements
 - Database engineers for writing UDFs.
 - Database administrators for installing the UDFs.
-  - Permissions, such as `CREATE SCHEMA`, `CREATE DATABASE`, or `CREATE ANY PROCEDURE`, may be required, depending on the underlying Database system.
+  - Permissions, such as `CREATE SCHEMA`, `CREATE DATABASE`, `CREATE FUNCTION`, or `CREATE ANY PROCEDURE`, may be required, depending on the underlying Database system.
 Specific requirements and instructions are present in the description of each masking example.
 - Database administrators for giving end-users the required permissions to executed the UDFs.
 - Cyral administrators for creating data policies and configuring data repositories.